joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5941958/2024/11/24/blue-jackets-jiricek-olivier/

 **Does the Conductor Klaus Mäkelä Deserve His Meteoric Rise?**\
-`The 28-year-old maestro, already entrusted with two storied ensembles, visited Carnegie Hall with the superb Concertgebouw Orchestra of Amsterdam.`\
+`The 28-year-old maestro, entrusted with two storied ensembles, visited Carnegie Hall with the superb Concertgebouw Orchestra of Amsterdam.`\
 https://nytimes.com/2024/11/24/arts/music/klaus-makela-concertgebouw-carnegie.html

 **SEC vibes rankings: What in the world just happened?**\